Francode77/Burned-area-detection/README.md

         - returns a fire mask to exclude region with active fire

 `plotters.py`
-    - Class that loads a uuid from the sourcefile and plots
+    - Class that loads a uuid from the sourcefile and plots:<br>

         - indexes such as NDVI,ABAI,BSI, ...
         - water mask and fire mask

 `make_prediction.py`
     -   Class that calculates the metric for a single image input and makes the prediction with the selected model

-    -   It includes the functionality of `field.py`, but needs only a single image as input<br>
-        - returns NDVI and other indexes
-        - returns the metric and mask
-        - returns a water mask
-        - returns a fire mask to exclude region with active fire

 ## Results